Best CRM Software Providers 2019 - Reviews, Pricing & Features

 - Help Desk Software – Software that helps companies provide support by creating tickets that can be assigned to agents who engage with customers through email, web chat, social media, or telephone.

-Freshsales is a CRM tool that lets users scout and track leads, monitor deals, and run sales campaigns.
-Prices range from $19-$79/month.
+Freshsales CRM enables users to track leads, monitor deals, and run sales campaigns.
+Prices range from $19-$65/user/month.
 View Profile

 Salesforce is a CRM platform that allows users to utilize customer information for their business growth.
 Prices range from $25 to $300/user/month.
 View Profile